-The Great Smoky Mountains National Park has the greatest amount of “Leaf Watchers” in all of the Southeastern part of The United States.
-As the summer comes to close and winter approaches, it is time to make your plans to travel to The Great Smoky Mountains.
-As leaves are beginning to change in 2006, it looks as though the third week in October to the first week in November will be a great opportunity of capturing the Fall Foliage.
+The Great Smoky Mountains National Park has the greatest amount of “Leaf Watchers” visitors in all of the Southeastern United States.
+As the summer closes and winter approaches, make your plans to travel to The Great Smoky Mountains.

-Some of the best traveling views will be at such places as Gatlinburg Tennessee to Clingmans Dome, along The Foothills Parkway, Newfound Gap, and Cades Cove.
-Other majestic views can be found in Wears Valley just southwest of Pigeon Forge Tennessee.
-Go to traffic light #3 in Pigeon Forge and travel on Wears Valley Road for approximately 7 miles, at which time you will discover one of the most picturesque views in all The Great Smoky Mountains.
+Some of the best leaf color views will be traveling from Gatlinburg Tennessee to Clingmans Dome, along The Foothills Parkway, at Newfound Gap, and throughout Cades Cove in the National Park.
+Other majestic views can be found in Wears Valley, just southwest of Pigeon Forge, Tennessee.
+Go to traffic light #3 in Pigeon Forge and travel on Wears Valley Road for approximately 7 miles, and discover one of the most picturesque views in The Great Smoky Mountains.

-When sightseeing, especially in The National Park, make plans to get out of your car and walk in the leaves or stand by one of the many rivers and streams and watch the leaves being carried down by the rushing waters.
-What is so impressive about your tour through the National Park of The Great Smoky Mountains is the fact that you are traveling through a preserved forest.
+Especially in The National Park, make plans to get out of your car and walk in the leaves, or stand by a rivers to gaze at the leaves being carried downstream by the rushing waters.
+Your tour through the National Park of The Great Smoky Mountains is actually viewing a preserved temperate rainforest with an impressive abundance of both plant and animal species.
 The radiant changing of leaves from the fertile greens to brilliant reds, oranges, and purples of autumn are awe-inspiring!
-What a sight to behold when going through this area of The United States.
-Make sure you pack your camera along with your coat.
-It can be rather chilly during the months of October and November.
+Make sure to pack your camera, along with your coat, as it can be rather chilly during the months of October and November.